charliebailey24/recitation-lab-unbounded-data/README.md

 <hr>

 ### Part 3 - Implement the `get_value_table(command_line)` function
+The idea is to parse the line of text into sections and convert each section of text into an integer value.
+You will again store the data in a dynamically allocated and unbounded data structure.
 Here is a basic algorithm for the function:
 ```
 allocate a minimum amount of table space